Start an Expression in Your City

 Before you plan, invite, or gather - pause.
 Launching Faith gatherings begin long before the first meeting: with prayer, listening, and discernment.

-SECTION 5 - Signs of Calling & Timing
+Signs of Calling & Timing

 ✔️ Signs You May Be Ready